OpenTRFoundation/cuttlecat/README.md

 For an example command, please see [`src/test/test_tasks/basicUserSearch.ts`](src/test/test_tasks/basicUserSearch.ts).

+OpenTR's [`state-of-oss-contribution`](https://github.com/OpenTRFoundation/state-of-oss-contribution) uses cuttlecat to collect data from GitHub.
+Then, the collected data is processed and a report is built in [`state-of-oss-contribution-report`](https://github.com/OpenTRFoundation/state-of-oss-contribution-report).

+See the [`state-of-oss-contribution`](https://github.com/OpenTRFoundation/state-of-oss-contribution) repository for more advanced examples.

-TODO: links to more complicated commands.
+TODO: links to more complicated example commands.

 ## Using cuttlecat as a library